Training outside the box

 What I realised was my limits would be the ability to use barbells, I guessed this wouldn’t be an issue, after all CrossFit trains functional movements – as long as I could find some rocks and logs there’s no reason why I couldn’t still clean and overhead squat.

-Then I realized that perhaps a holiday was a time to train my weakness’ and work on skills, training these movements through repetition is how the body gets use to them.
-Movements such as double unders are neurological, meaning they need training and practice.
-As coaches we teach you the skill, provide you with the mechanics and then we want you to practice these movements until you can consistently complete the same movement over and over again.
+Then I realised that perhaps a holiday was a time to train my weakness’ and work on skills, training these movements through repetition is how the body gets use to them.
+Movements such as double unders are neurological, meaning they need training and practise.
+As coaches we teach you the skill, provide you with the mechanics and then we want you to practise these movements until you can consistently complete the same movement over and over again.

 Ring Dips being a weakness of mine were incorporated into every workout I completed on holiday, sure not all of you are going to want to carry gymnastic rings in your luggage, but I’m sure you all need to work on those devil double unders?
 A skipping rope in your bag is nothing and you should all own your own rope by now!